The Employment Law & HR Summit: Houston

 Cynthia Foster, is the Vice President of Human Resources at Safran Seats USA, a division of the Safran Group.
 Safran is an international high-technology group, operating in the aviation, defense and space markets, with more than 100,000 employees in 27 countries, where Cynthia is recognized for her innovation and geekiness.
 With a 20+ year history of performance improvement, Cynthia transitioned to HR in 2007 to impact employee performance and quality, consistently bringing creative solutions to the workplace, from spearheading digital transformation projects to implementing AI and digital tools that boost productivity, engagement, and collaboration.
 She is celebrated for leading teams through change, driving measurable improvements in turnover and training, and fostering cultures that thrive on open communication and continuous improvement.
 Cynthia holds an MBA, SHRM-SCP, and Lean Six Sigma Green Belt.
 In addition to her corporate leadership, Cynthia is a double-bassist and the co-owner of Top Secret Rehearsal Studios in Denton, Texas.

-Ashley Eziama is a dynamic Global People Business Partner with a proven track record of shaping inclusive, high-performing workplaces across leading companies like Peloton, Tesla, and Target.
+Ashley Smith is a dynamic Global People Business Partner with a proven track record of shaping inclusive, high-performing workplaces across leading companies like Peloton, Tesla, and Target.
 With deep expertise in talent strategy, change leadership, and employee engagement, Ashley is passionate about empowering people-first cultures that drive business success.
 As the founder of The People Partner Co., she also consults and coaches organizations on building impactful HR strategies.
 Her keynote will inspire HR leaders to lead boldly and reimagine the future of work.

 Josh Northcutt is the Global Head of Talent Acquisition at Inchcape Shipping Services.
 Founded in 1847, Inchcape is one of the largest maritime services providers, with over 250 offices in 61 countries and a team of over 3,100 professionals and committed staff.
 A seasoned Human Resources and Talent Acquisition leader with extensive experience supporting complex workforce operations across global logistics, maritime services, and corporate environments.
 His background includes comprehensive responsibility for recruitment strategy, workforce planning, employee relations support, policy interpretation, compliance alignment, and the development of processes that strengthen organizational effectiveness.